European Long Term Investment Fund

+ELTIFs operate under strict regulations outlined in Regulation (EU) 2015/760.
+These rules are designed to ensure transparency, protect investors, and promote stability in financial markets.
+ELTIFs must meet specific criteria regarding eligible investments, portfolio composition, and risk management.
+Additionally, they are supervised by national competent authorities in EU Member States, ensuring compliance with applicable laws.

 As of November 2021, 57 ELTIFs had been registered in only 4 member states: Luxembourg, France, Italy and Spain.

 In the United Kingdom, it is expected that Long-Term Asset Funds (LTAF) will replace ELTIF in 2023.